 An Important Note About Olive Oil

 If this is your first time making pesto of any kind, it relies heavily on olive oil.
 It’s important to use a high quality oil that tastes delicious uncooked.
-We like to use extra virgin olive oil for our homemade pesto.
+I like to use extra virgin olive oil for my homemade pesto.

 Separation is normal with this vegan pesto recipe.
 Be sure to stir well before using.